cloudfoundry/diego-release/examples/aws/README.md

 ####<a name="generating-ssh-proxy-host-key"></a>Generating SSH Proxy Host Key and Fingerprint

-In order for SSH to work for diego-release, you must generate the SSH Proxy host key and fingerprint, as follows:
+To enable SSH access to CF instances running on Diego, generate a host key and fingerprint for the SSH proxy as follows, entering an empty string for the passphrase when prompted:

 ```bash
 ssh-keygen -f $DEPLOYMENT_DIR/keypair/ssh-proxy-host-key.pem
 ssh-keygen -lf $DEPLOYMENT_DIR/keypair/ssh-proxy-host-key.pem.pub | cut -d ' ' -f2 > $DEPLOYMENT_DIR/keypair/ssh-proxy-host-key-fingerprint
 ```

-The `ssh-proxy-host-key.pem` file contains the PEM-encoded host key for the Diego manifest.
+The `ssh-proxy-host-key.pem` file contains the PEM-encoded private host key for the Diego manifest, and the `ssh-proxy-host-key-fingerprint` file contains the MD5 fingerprint of the public host key.
+You will later copy these values into stubs for generating the CF and Diego manifests.

-The host-key fingerprint in `$DEPLOYMENT_DIR/keypair/ssh-proxy-host-key-fingerprint` needs to be added to the CF manifest under `properties.app_ssh.host_key_fingerprint` before you deploy CF.

 #### Generating UAA Private/Public Keys

 UAA requires an RSA keypair for its configuration.
-Generate one as follows:
+Generate one as follows, entering an empty string for the passphrase when prompted:

 ```bash
 ssh-keygen -t rsa -b 4096 -f $DEPLOYMENT_DIR/keypair/uaa